Careers

 Your Qualifications

-- Successful candidate will be required to provide a Vulnerable Sector Check (VSS) to verify the absence of a criminal record for which a pardon has not been granted (if over 18 years old) *Only required for select opportunities
+• Successful candidates are required to provide a Criminal Record Check (CRC), to verify the absence of a criminal record for which a pardon has not been granted (if over 18 years old). *Cost covered by Conservation Halton up to $30.00.

 Your Reward